GalSim-developers/GalSim/INSTALL.md

 local directory instead.
 (Normally something like $HOME/Library/Python/2.7 or $HOME/.local, depending on your system.)

+This might fail if certain libraries are installed in non-standard locations.
+In this case, add the paths for these libraries to both the LIBRARY_PATH and LD_LIBRARY_PATH environmental variables before running pip:

+	export LIBRARY_PATH=$LIBARY_PATH:/path/to/lib:/other/path/to/lib
+	export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/lib:/other/path/to/lib

 If you would rather install from source (e.g. to work on a development branch), you can do